What is the Best Lumber for Outdoors

 It may be a more affordable option to build in Pine or Douglas Fir lumber, but, it simply won’t last.
 It lasts better than many other species, however, when compared with Cedar or Redwood, it just isn’t worthwhile.

 Rough Cut Local Lumber

 If you live in the Southern US, you may have access to rough-cut Cypress Lumber, in the Northeast, White Cedar, and in the central States, Southern Yellow Pine.
 I’ve seen some really impressive work done with these species in a more rustic style.
 Maybe rough-cut local lumber can be utilized in your designs.

 If you have ever seen Ipe, Cumaru, or Tigerwood lumber with a finish, you can appreciate something truly beautiful.
 It is harder to work with than any softwood, and the price is high, but when it comes to “Wow Factor”, it really can be a show stopper.
 Just make sure your client has a healthy budget for the project before you suggest using it.

 Budget Should Lead Design

-There are literally hundreds of great lumber types for outdoors, and many like Poplar that should never be used outside.
+There are literally hundreds of great lumber types for the outdoors, and many like Poplar should never be used outside.
 Your first consideration when choosing outdoor wood should be budget.
 How long do you want it to last?
 Should you pre-finish all the parts to get a bit of needed durability?
-Maybe just sealing the end grains during assembly will help it age more gracefully.
-Let me put it this way–There can be a 750% difference in cost between rough cut local lumber and hardwood, with Cedar and Redwood coming in the middle.
+Maybe just sealing the end grains during assembly will help them age more gracefully.
+Let me put it this way–There can be a 750% difference in cost between rough-cut local lumber and hardwood, with Cedar and Redwood coming in the middle.
 Lumber doesn’t seem to be getting cheaper any time soon.
-Use the best lumber you and your client can afford for long lasting, gracefully aging projects to show off your skills for many years to come.
+Use the best lumber you and your client can afford for long-lasting, gracefully aging projects to show off your skills for many years to come.